 We teach our students how to take care of their physical health through fitness, nutrition and safe dance practices.
-We also teach our students how to take care of their psychological health through well-being classes and by connecting them with our well-being lead, Dr. Sarah Raspin.
+We also teach our students how to care for their own psychological health and wellbeing.

 Students on the 1 year Foundation Course will have many varied opportunities to perform, including:

-Week of primary school based pantomime performances and drama skills workshops, directed, performed and led by NIPA students, under our teachers' guidance.
+Week of primary school based pantomime performances, directed, performed and led by NIPA students, under our teachers' guidance;